birchpoplar/saasops/README.md

 ## Setting up Postgres DB

-Log into psql:
+Log into psql as admin user:

 - CREATE DATABASE dbname;
 - CREATE USER user WITH PASSWORD 'password';
-- GRANT ALL PRIVILEGES ON DATABASE dbame TO user;
+- GRANT ALL PRIVILEGES ON DATABASE dbname TO user;

 Edit the .dir-locals.el file: